On elementary integrability of rational vector fields: Exceptional cases in dimension two

 and

-By this equality, $\omega$ admits a rational first integral, and the assumption of linear independence of $c_1,\ldots,c_m,\zeta c_1,\ldots, \zeta c_m$ yields a contradiction.
-This finishes the proof. \end{enumerate} \end{proof} The following corollary includes a generalization of \cite{CLPW}, Theorem 4 (which in \cite{CLPW} was proven only for $n$). \begin{corollary} Assume that $\omega$ is exceptional, and that $c_1,\ldots,c_m,\zeta c_1,\ldots,\zeta c_m$ are linearly independent over $\mathbb Q$ for all primitive $n^{\rm th}$ roots of unity, $n\geq 3$.
-Then $[L:K]=2$.
-In particular, whenever \eqref{elem2d} holds with $m=1$, thus an exceptional vector field admits a first integral of the form $\log u+v$, then $[L:K]=2$. \end{corollary}
+By this equality, $\omega$ admits a rational first integral.
+Thus the assumption of linear independence of $c_1,\ldots,c_m,\zeta c_1,\ldots, \zeta c_m$ yields a contradiction. \end{enumerate} \end{proof} The following corollary shows that only degree two field extensions are possible for many choices of the constants $c_i$.
+Moreover it includes a generalization of \cite{CLPW}, Theorem 4 (which in \cite{CLPW} was proven only for prime degree). \begin{corollary} Assume that $\omega$ is exceptional, and that \eqref{elem2d} holds. \begin{enumerate}[(a)] \item If $c_1,\ldots,c_m,\zeta c_1,\ldots,\zeta c_m$ are linearly independent over $\mathbb Q$ for all primitive $n^{\rm th}$ roots of unity, $n\geq 3$, then $[L:K]=2$. \item In particular, whenever $c_1,\ldots,c_m$ are linearly independent over the algebraic closure $\overline{\mathbb Q}$ of $\mathbb Q$ in $\mathbb C$, then $[L:K]=2$. \item In particular, whenever \eqref{elem2d} holds with $m=1$, thus an exceptional vector field admits a first integral of the form $\log u+v$, then $[L:K]=2$. \end{enumerate}